Keyboard shortcuts

-Specification libraries: Seq, Set, Map
+Specification libraries: Seq, Set, ISet, Map, IMap

-The Verus libraries contain types Seq<T>, Set<T>, and Map<Key, Value> for representing sequences, sets, and maps in specifications.
-In contrast to executable Rust collection datatypes in std::collections, the Seq, Set and Map types represent collections of arbitrary size.
-For example, while the len() method of std::collections::HashSet returns a length of type usize, which is bounded, the len() methods of Seq and Set return lengths of type nat, which is unbounded.
-Furthermore, Set and Map can represent infinite sets and maps.
-(Sequences, on the other hand, are always finite.)
-This allows specifications to talk about collections that are larger than could be contained in the physical memory of a computer.
+The Verus libraries contain types Seq<T>, Set<T>, ISet<T>, Map<Key, Value>, and IMap<Key, Value> for representing sequences, finite sets, potentially infinite sets, finite maps, and potentially infinite maps in specifications.
+In contrast to executable Rust collection datatypes in std::collections, the Seq, Set, ISet, Map, and IMap types represent collections of arbitrary size.
+For example, while the len() method of std::collections::HashSet returns a length of type usize, which is bounded, the len() methods of Seq, Set, and ISet each return a length of type nat, which is unbounded.

-Constructing and using Seq, Set, Map
+Constructing and using Seq, Set, ISet, Map, and IMap

 proof fn test_seq1() {